areaDetector/ADCompVision/CONTRIBUTING.md

     return status
 }
 ```
 **NOTE** The commenting standard for these helper functions should be followed strictly, as it will allow for the provided python script to generate a manual for operation easily.
-Once you add the function and write the comment above it appropriately, you may run the createIOmanual.py script in the scripts/ directory with:
+Once you add the function and write the comment above it appropriately, you may run the `createIOmanual.py` script in the scripts/ directory with:
 ```
 python3 createIOmanual.py
 ```
 This will create a manual (in docs/manual.html) describing the inputs and outputs of each of the functions including your new custom function along with a description of each function as provided in the comments.

-Next, you must edit the 'getFunctionDescription' function in NDPluginCVHelper.cpp.
+Next, you must edit the `getFunctionDescription` function in `NDPluginCVHelper.cpp`.
 Add a case to the switch statement as follows:
 ```
 case ADCV_YOURFUNCTION:
     status = get_YOURFUNCTION_description(inputDesc, outputDesc, description);